Watervliet Arsenal: 1880s

 Nearly 70 years after the arsenal produced its first products, it gained national prominence when it became the Army's first large caliber cannon manufacturer in the late 1880s.
 During this period, production changed from the manufacturing of saddles and gun carriages to cannons.
 Remnants of this period are still in operation today, via the continued use of historic Building 110, "The Big Gun Shop," for manufacturing missions.
 This gun shop once produced 16-inch guns and many other weapons for the United States Army Coast Artillery Corps.

 1970s-present

 A considerable turning point in the modernization of Watervliet Arsenal was the construction of the radial forge in the 1970s, a $7 million dollar expenditure.

 As of 2023 Watervliet Arsenal is manufacturing cannon barrels for the M1 Abrams tank.

 Watervliet Arsenal released plans to replace the iconic rotary forge on June 23, 2023 as part of its modernization plan under the U.S. Army Materiel Command's planned modernization of the U.S. Army's organic industrial base.
-Additionally, Watervliet Arsenal plans on replacing its paint booth with an automated booth that will expand capacity and capabilities.

-On July 31, 2023, U.S. Senate Majority Leader Sen. Chuck Schumer announced the U.S. Congress and U.S. Army's allocation of $1.7 billion in investment in Watervliet Arsenal.
-This is the largest investment since REARM in the 1980s and is geared towards improving facilities, equipment and professional development and skills training of employees.
+Additionally, Watervliet Arsenal plans on replacing its paint booth with a BlastOne Automated Paint Booth that will expand capacity and capabilities.
+These are part of an ongoing $1.7 billion program to upgrade the arsenal.
+On July 31, 2023, U.S. Senate Majority Leader Sen. Chuck Schumer announced that the $1.7 billion would be allocated by the U.S. Congress and U.S. Army.